agyastine/Cybersecurity-Project-1/README.md

 - Use /etc/ansible/hosts to specify which machine to install ELK server vs Filebeat and Metricbeat
 - Use http://PublicIP(ELK-SERVER):5601/app/kibana to check if the ELK server is running

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._1
+## _specific commands to run to download the playbook, update the files, etc._
+- ssh sysadmin@<Jump-Box-Provison_PublicIP>
+- sudo docker container list -a  (Locate the ansible container)
+- sudo docker start wonderful_mirzakhani
+- sudo docker attach wonderful_mirzakhani
+- cd /etc/ansible
+- ansible-playbook elk-playbook.yml (Installs and Configures ELK-Server)
+- cd /etc/ansible/
+- ansible-playbook beats-playbook.yml (Installs and Configures Beats)
+- Opened a new browser on Personal Workstation, navigated to (http://PublicIP(ELK-SERVER):5601/app/kibana) - to bring up Kibana Web Portal